PRINCE2® vs PMP®: Your Helpful GuideOriginally published 2019. Updated November 2021

 4. Path to Certification

-The route to getting certified differs for these qualifications.
+The route to getting certified for both of these qualifications is quite similar:

 - 1 hour